Azure/WALinuxAgent/README.md

 This specifies the filesystem type for the resource disk.
 Supported values vary by Linux distribution.
 If the string is X, then mkfs.X should be present on the Linux image.
 SLES 11 images should typically use 'ext3'.
-FreeBSD images should use 'ufs2' here.
+BSD images should use 'ufs2' here.

 * __ResourceDisk.MountPoint__
 _Type: String_